 Author: Sue Harrison

-Where I Got It: On my shelf.
-Given to me by the author/publisher for my honest and unbiased opinion
+Where I Got It: One my shelf (given to by publisher/author to give my honest and unbiased opinion)

-Like earlier stated, I read this for the author/publisher for my honest and unbiased opinion.
+Like earlier stated, I was given this book to read and give my unbiased and honest opinion.